 Heart rate zones are an effective way of measuring your exertion levels when pacing.
-There is a close correlation between your heart rate and how strenuously you are exerting.
+Your heart rate is closely related to your level of exertion.

 Rest Zone ⚪